Table of Contents

 The web interface

-If you prefer to log in directly via the browser you can do so at artspool.1password.com.
-This requires some copying/pasting if you are using it to access login credentials, but it can be a better user experience if you are doing more complicated password editing or maintenance.
+If you prefer to log in directly via the browser, you can do so at artspool.1password.com.
+While this interface requires some copying/pasting if you are using it to access login credentials, it can be a better user experience if you are doing more complicated password editing or maintenance.

 1Password browser extension